dftbplus/skpar/docs/source/reference.objectives.rst

 be used in reporting the individual fitness of the objective, and also as a unique identifier of the objective (complementary to its index in the list of objectives).
-If not specified, SKOPT will assign the following doc-string automatically:
+If not specified, SKPAR will assign the following doc-string automatically:
 ``doc: "model_name: query_item"``.